 We are working hard to promote our pupils' English and ensure that they all achieve to the very best of their ability.
 Pupils are encouraged to read widely and often.
 English is fundamental to all subjects.
 Consequently, we believe that all stakeholders have a role to play in supporting and developing our pupils' English skills to ensure they can communicate effectively in today's society.
 All children are expected to follow our school's non-negotiables for presentation.
 This includes a focus on learning to write in the cursive script.

-At Harvills Hawthorn Primary School, we implement a curriculum that ensures the high-quality teaching and learning of history through termly themes.
+At Harvills Hawthorn Primary School, we implement a curriculum that ensures the high-quality teaching and learning of history in blocks 1, 2 and 3.
 By the end of their primary education, our pupils will have an understanding of British history from Stone Age to present day.
 They will also be able to draw comparisons and make connections between different periods of history and have an understanding of ancient civilisations, such as ancient Maya and Greece.

-We use the History National Curriculum Programme of Study to inform our curriculum and to guide us on the focus and content of each objective.
+We use the history National Curriculum programme of study to inform our curriculum and to guide us on the focus and content of each objective.
 Cross-curricular learning enriches the topic where appropriate.
 In the Early Years Foundation Stage, history learning is developed through the 'Understanding of the World'.
-In Key Stage One and Key Stage Two, history is taught as part of a termly topic, focusing on the knowledge and skills stated in the National Curriculum.
-At Harvills Hawthorn, we understand the importance of allowing children to gain 'real-life' experiences and the themes for the term are usually accompanied by a 'hook' or visit, to provide the children with first-hand experiences to support and develop their knowledge and understanding.
+In Key Stage One and Key Stage Two, history is taught as part of topics, focusing on the knowledge and skills stated in the National Curriculum.